Jump to main content Jump to footer Skip navigation Jump to navigation start

 Nationals from third countries for stays of more than 6 months

-Holder of a residence permit "students" or "researcher mobility" of another EU Member State (except Ireland and Denmark) can contact in case of questions.
+Holder of a residence permit "students" or "researcher mobility" of another EU Member State (except Ireland and Denmark) can contact our law office in case of questions via contact form.

 OeAD grant/scholarship holders from third countries1 need a “Residence Permit for Special Cases of Gainful Employment" (“Aufenthaltsbewilligung — Sonderfälle unselbstständiger Erwerbstätigkeit") for entry and stays of more than six months in Austria.